sin-diesel/github-actions-article/article.md

 Imagine we want to run the script every time someone pushes to repository, for instance, we do now want any commits that do not pass the test.

-Let's edit our main.yml file so it now runs the script on each push:
+Let's edit our main.yml file by adding steps that execute commands.

 ```yml